 The medical records department in our Holyoke location is looking for volunteers to help with filing and other basic clerical duties.
 Hours can be very flexible here, weekends and evenings included.
 Private transportation to this location is a must.
 Volunteers can sit and stand as needed and must be able to lift up to 5 pounds.

-Teens are especially welcome to apply for this placement.
-Transport volunteers assist the transport team in locating and distributing wheelchairs, stretchers and other pieces of equipment throughout the hospital.
+We are looking for teens for after school assignments in this area00.
+Transport volunteers assist the transport team in locating and distributing wheel chairs, stretchers and other pieces of equipment throughout the hospital.
 They also help to discharge patients once the patient is seated in a wheelchair and ready to leave their hospital unit.
 Volunteers should have outgoing personalities and must be physically able to push equipment and patients in wheelchairs and walk unassisted for long distances.
-We are not recruiting volunteers for this area at this time – we hope to recruit again in the near future.
-Please check this page for future updates.

 Cafeteria host and hostess